dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Open source is a cult."

++ This is the place.
+Now is the time.

 + Don’t Start a Blog, Start a Cult – Mr. Money Mustache

 + Passion : how many useless facts you know about something.